airbytehq/airbyte/docs/connector-development/connector-builder-ui/partitioning.md

 To configure static partitioning, choose the "List" method for the partition router.
 The following fields have to be configured:
 * The "partition values" can either be set to a list of strings, making the partitions part of the connector itself or delegated to a user input so the end user configuring a Source based on the connector can control which partitions to fetch.
 * The "Current partition value identifier" can be freely choosen and is the identifier of the variable holding the current partition value.
-It can for example be used in the path of the stream using the `{{ stream_slice.<identifier> }}` syntax.
+It can for example be used in the path of the stream using the `{{ stream_partition.<identifier> }}` syntax.
 * The "Inject partition value into outgoing HTTP request" option allows you to configure how to add the current partition value to the requests

 #### Example